jarcode-foss/glava/README.md

 Note the `22050` sample rate -- this is the reccommended setting for GLava.
 Restart MPD (if nessecary) and start GLava with `glava --audio=fifo`.

+## Performance

+GLava will have a notable performance impact by default due to reletively high update rates, interpolation, and smoothing.
+Because FFT computations are (at the moment) performed on the CPU, you may wish to _lower_ `setsamplesize` and `setbufsize` on old hardware.

+However, there is functionality to prevent GLava from unessecarily eating resources.
+GLava will always halt completely when obscured, so a fullscreen application covering the visualizer should enounter no issues (ie. games).
+If you wish for GLava to halt rendering when _any_ fullscreen application is in focus regardless of visibility, you can set `setfullscreencheck` to `true` in `rc.glsl`.

+Any serious performance and/or updating issues (low FPS/UPS) should be reported.
+At a minimum, modules should be expected to run smoothly on Intel HD graphics and software rasterizers like `llvmpipe`.

 ## Licensing

 GLava is licensed under the terms of the GPLv3, with the exemption of `khrplatform.h`, which is licensed under the terms in its header.
 GLava includes some (heavily modified) source code that originated from [cava](https://github.com/karlstav/cava), which was initially provided under the MIT license.
 The source files that originated from cava are the following: